John Maxwell (British Army officer): Early military career

-Boer War
+Second Boer War

 Maxwell served in South Africa during the Second Boer War (1899–1902).
 He departed Southampton in the SS Mexican in February 1900, and arrived in Cape Town the following month to take up a staff appointment.
-He commanded the 14th Brigade on Lord Roberts' march to Pretoria, and after the city's successful occupation served as Military Governor of Pretoria and the Western Transvaal from 1900 to March 1902, when he relinquished the office to allow for gradual extension of civilian rule.
+He commanded the 14th Brigade from April 1900, taking part in Lord Roberts' march to Pretoria, and after the city's successful occupation served as Military Governor of Pretoria and the Western Transvaal from June 1900 to March 1902, when he relinquished the office to allow for gradual extension of civilian rule.
 As governor, he filled a difficult post "with great tact and ability ... gained the confidence and esteem of the general public" according to a contemporary news report.
 After leaving Pretoria he held a command in the Western district, before returning to the United Kingdom in July 1902, a month after the end of the war.
 In his final despatch from South Africa in June 1902, the commander-in-chief (C-in-C), Major General Lord Kitchener described Maxwell as an officer with "an energetic mind, and a sound judgment, which, coupled with his kindly and considerate disposition, have enabled him to render valuable service".
 For his service in the war, he was appointed a Knight Commander of the Order of the Bath (KCB) in the April 1901 South African Honours list (the order was dated to 29 November 1900) and a Companion of the Order of St Michael and St George (CMG) in the 1902 Coronation Honours list, and was invested with both orders by King Edward VII at Buckingham Palace on 24 October 1902.

+Inter-war years

 After his return, Maxwell was in November 1902 appointed chief staff officer of the Third Army Corps, then stationed in Ireland, with promotion to the substantive rank of colonel but to hold the temporary rank of brigadier general on the staff.
 In August 1903 he was made a Commander of the Royal Victorian Order (CVO) for assisting with King Edward VII's 1903 visit to Ireland.
 In May 1904 he was made staff officer to the inspector general of the forces, and was allowed to retain his brigadier general's rank while employed.
 Maxwell accompanied Prince Arthur, Duke of Connaught to Coburg for the coming-of-age celebrations of Charles Edward, Duke of Saxe-Coburg and Gotha, in July 1905, and in September 1906 visited Silesia to observe the manoeuvres of the Imperial German Army before continuing on to Baden.
 He was promoted to major general in December 1906.
 In September 1907 they visited Vienna to review the Duke's Austrian regiment, where he was awarded the Grand Cross of the Order of Franz Joseph.
 In December 1907 he was made a major general, general staff.

 He became GOC British Troops in Egypt in 1908, was promoted to lieutenant general in August 1912, and, from January 1914, was colonel of the Black Watch, in succession to Lieutenant General Sir John Chetham McLeod.